USNavalResearchLaboratory/xmpp-overlay/README.md

+# XMPP Overlay Service
+* Version
+  * xop 0.10.0 CWIX 2019
+  * xop 0.9.5 CWIX 2018
+  * xop 0.9.4xAB17 latest version with support for AgileBloodhound 2017
+  * xop 0.99 is based on subversion rev 2598 (See CHANGELOG.txt for more information)
+  * xop 0.9 is based on subversion rev 2355 (See CHANGELOG.txt for more information)
+  * xop 0.8.XX based on subversion revision r2252
+* Author: Duc Nguyen <dnguyen580@gmail.com>

 # About
 The XMPP Overlay Proxy (XOP) is a solution for running XMPP Multi-User Chat (MUC) applications in distributed, heterogeneous, serverless environments.
 Using